 Can’t blame him.
 The average Indian man is like that – prudish.

 Oh hypocrites, that’s all.

 Men will always be wanted, though.
 Even if not as a vital necessity anymore.
-Likable companions to some, delightful amusements, sweet support systems and back-up options.
+Likeable companions to some, delightful amusements, sweet support systems and backup options.
 Objectification was learnt alongside independence.
 We’ve caught up.
 From livestock to rulers; masters to drones….ah how, the wheel turns.

 Hi, what are you doing?